istepaniuk/debian11-preseed/README.md

-# Debian fully automatic install
+# Debian fully automatic install through ISO remastering
 Script and configuration to remaster a debian netinst ISO for 100% unattended install

 Usage: